sergei-gots/task-2-3/README.md

 ### Data validation

 In order to create or validate data in db run `http://localhost:8080/task-2-3/validateData'.
-Validation is implemented here as check
+Validation is implemented here in order to have possibiltiy to check and fix the next cases:
 <li>if there are all the used tables created and creates them if it necessarty
 <li>checks that customers count in the table customer is not less than it is required and creates the missing count of customers creating all the depending data in all the rest tables.
 One can run validation data in cases: